berlin-open-wireless-lab/DAWN/CONFIGURE.md

 This is enabled if the `kicking` parameter is set to 2 or 3.

 This is a simpler method where DAWN simply looks at the current RSSI radio signal strength for the client device.
-If it is below the `rssi_centre` value then a "soft" kick is done, which asks the device to look at other APs but does not enforce this through a disconnection.
+If it is below the `rssi_center` value then a "soft" kick is done, which asks the device to look at other APs but does not enforce this through a disconnection.
 Forced disconnection would be disruptive to legacy clients that may not be able to find a suitable AP to connect to.